satellytes/satellytes.com/blog-posts/scoped-registry.md

 ```

 "Mhh", thought Jeff, in the end, this wasn't too hard.
 He put on his headphones and started hearing music and enjoyed the rest of the day.

+As a backend developer myself peeking into the world of frontend, I was standing before the same problem as Jeff.
+I wish I had found this blog post by then... :smiley: